Rian010/jekyll-TeXt-theme/README-en.md

 ## Skins

-TeXt memiliki 6 skin bawaan, Anda juga dapat mengatur skin Anda sendiri.
+TeXt has 6 built-in skins, you can also set up your own skin.

 | `default` | `dark` | `forest` |
 | --- |  --- | --- |